ContainerCraft/kc2/library/vyos/README.md

    - Also configured as a trunk with the same VLAN tagging setup as ports 09-11 to support additional Talos nodes or other networking requirements.

 #### Notes:
-- **WAN VLAN (91)**: Ensure DHCP configuration is properly applied on VLAN 91 for WAN traffic.
-- **Management VLAN (10)**: Ensure secure access controls are implemented to prevent unauthorized access to the MGMT VLAN.
+- **External Network / WAN VLAN (91)**: DHCP assigned IP address from external network.
+- **Management VLAN (10)**: Management devices (Switch MGMT, IPMI, iDRAC)
 - **Tagged vs. Untagged**:
   - **Tagged (✅)**: VLAN traffic carries VLAN IDs for isolation (used on trunk ports).
-  - **Untagged (❌)**: Default traffic with no VLAN tag (used for general access ports).
+  - **Untagged (❌)**: Single VLAN traffic only, interface is dedicated to a single VLAN.
-  - **Excluded (🚫)**: VLAN traffic is explicitly
+  - **Excluded (🚫)**: VLAN traffic is explicitly excluded from these ports.

 ### Traffic Flow 🌊🔄🚦
 Traffic policies enforce:

 - Strict isolation between VLANs unless explicitly allowed by firewall rules. 🚧
 - Outbound NAT masquerading for traffic destined to the WAN, ensuring secure and private communication for internal devices. 🔒
+- DMZ VLAN NAT from internal devices to DMZ, secure and private communication for external and internal devices. 🔒
 - Limited cross-zone communication (e.g., IoT cannot access LAN), providing an additional layer of security by default. 🔐🔁🌉

 ## Getting Started 🛠️🚀📋

 ## SDN Components ⚙️⚙️

-This repository includes the following files:

-### 1. `README.md` 📝📚✨
-This document provides a comprehensive overview of the project and serves as a reference guide for setup and usage.
-It is intended to help users quickly understand the project scope and operational details.

-### 2. `cloud-config.userdata` 🛠️🔧📄
-Defines initial VyOS configuration using cloud-init.
-Includes hostname, interfaces, VLANs, firewall rules, and other essential settings for first-boot automation.
-This ensures the VyOS instance is ready for use immediately upon deployment.

-### 3. `vyos-blue.yaml` 📋🔗🛠️
-The KubeVirt VM specification defining the VyOS instance.
-This file aligns with modern `kubevirt.io/v1` specifications, ensuring compatibility and maintainability while adhering to best practices for virtualization.

 ### Prerequisites 📦⚙️✅

 1. **Environment**:
    - Kubernetes cluster with KubeVirt installed. 🖥️
    - Access to kubectl with permissions to create secrets and deploy resources. 🔐

-2. **Tools**:
-   - Mermaid CLI for diagram generation (optional). 📊
-   - VyOS ISO or container image. 📦
+   - Access to a QNAP switch with VLAN support. 🖥️
+   - Bare Metal or Virtualized environment with Talos installed and at least 1 network interface. 🖥️

 ### Setup Steps 🚧⚡📜